-Due to resource constraints the WLC exercise was carried out solely to compare ex-situ recycling with conventional hot mix asphalt.
+Due to resource constraints the whole life costing exercise was carried out solely to compare ex-situ recycling with conventional hot mix asphalt.

 Further theoretical comparisons between hot mix inlays and overlays, and hot mix inlays and in-situ recycling and documented site trials would provide additional comparative data should ADEPT members wish to add to the knowledge base.